Plastic Army Women arrive just in time for Christmas

 But when he launched the line of two dozen female figurines, his client base expanded exponentially.

 "The Plastic Army Women has definitely expanded the scope of people who are interested in my products.
-Specifically, military women have been so incredibly supportive and excited and shared so many of their experiences with me, it's just been astonishing," Imel said.
+Specifically, military women have been so incredibly supportive and excited and shared so many of their experiences with me.
+It's just been astonishing," Imel said.

 The launch of the Plastic Army Women has been so popular that Imel says his producers will be working until Christmas Eve to fulfill preorders.
 The line won't be available for purchase again until January.